Shamrock Club of Wisconsin: Shamrock Club Color Guard Pipes and Drums

-The Shamrock Club Color Guard Pipes and Drums] of the Milwaukee chapter carry the colors of the Shamrock Club, Ireland, and various Irish organizations of Wisconsin.
+The Shamrock Club Color Guard Pipes and Drums] of the Milwaukee chapter carried the colors of the Shamrock Club, Ireland, and various Irish organizations of Wisconsin.
 They have marched in Dublin, Ireland, San Antonio, Texas, Savannah, Georgia, New Orleans, Louisiana, and New York City.
 The combination of the Color Guard with the fully augmented pipe band has brought awards and praise to the unit.

 Currently, the Color Guard is in a reorganization.

 Organizations that grew from the Shamrock Club of Wisconsin

 Organizations that grew directly or indirectly from the Shamrock Club are Milwaukee Irish Fest, founded in 1981 by Ed Ward, past president of the Shamrock Club; Cashel Academy and Trinity Irish Dancers, formed when the Shamrock Club gave up control of the Shamrock Club Dancers; the Irish Cultural and Heritage Center of Wisconsin, founded by Shamrock Club members as a home for Milwaukee's Irish; and Celtic Women International, and the Conference of Celtic Women, both founded by Jean Bills, who was treasurer of the Shamrock Club at the time.

 Other organizations that have been given sponsorship or financial assistance by the Shamrock Club include:

 Milwaukee School of Piping; the annual Irish Language immersion weekend in Milwaukee each year; Milwaukee Celtic Soccer Club; Milwaukee Hurling Club Shamrock Club Griffins and a youth team; and the Miltown Gaels Gaelic Football team.